buraksezer/olric-consul-plugin/README.md

 go build -buildmode=plugin -o consul.so
 ```

-If you want to strip debug symbols from the produced binary add `-ldflags="-s -w"` to `build` command.
+If you want to strip debug symbols from the produced binary, add `-ldflags="-s -w"` to `build` command.

 If you prefer to deploy Olric in client-server scenario, add a `serviceDiscovery` block to your `olricd.yaml`.
 A sample: